-- Informing the community about the proposed charter school, including the intended location, the target student population, the grades to be served, and a description of the educational program(s) to be offered.
+- 1. Informing the community, including, but not limited to the community as defined by the applicant in Section H of this RFP, about the proposed charter school, including the intended location, the target student population, the grades to be served, and a description of the educational program(s) to be offered.
 This should include reasonable notice to stakeholders in the community, and may be achieved through several means, including but not limited to: community letters and flyers, news and/or web articles, advertisements, community meetings, meetings with stakeholders, and other means employed by the applicant; - Providing stakeholders in the community the opportunity to submit comment on the proposed charter school.
-This may be achieved through the means listed above, the provision of an email or website for comment submission, as well as other means employed by the applicant; - 3.
-At least one public meeting with stakeholders in the community in the school district in which the proposed charter school is to be located.
-Reasonable public notice should be provided to community stakeholders; and - 4.
-Addressing comments received from the impacted community concerning the educational and programmatic needs of students.
+This may be achieved through the means listed above, the provision of an email or website for comment submission, as well as other means employed by the applicant; - At least one public meeting with stakeholders in the community in the school district in which the proposed charter school is to be located.
+Reasonable public notice should be provided to community stakeholders; and

+4. Addressing comments received from the impacted community concerning the educational and programmatic needs of students.
 This may be achieved through discussions at community and stakeholder meetings, interviews, written responses to written comments received, as well as other means employed by the applicant.